Tap (valve): Liquid

 In most countries, there is a standard arrangement of hot/cold taps.
 For example, in the United States and many other countries, the hot tap is on the left by building code requirements.
 Many installations exist where this standard has been ignored (called "crossed connections" by plumbers).
 Mis-assembly of some single-valve mixer taps will exchange hot and cold even if the fixture has been plumbed correctly.

+In the United States, the Americans with Disabilities Act provide requirements for faucets, such as requiring less than five pounds of force to operate, and requiring that the user does not have to twist their wrist.

 Most handles in homes are fastened to the valve shafts with screws, but on many commercial and industrial applications they are fitted with a removable key called a "loose key", "water key", or "sillcock key", which has a square peg and a square-ended key to turn off and on the water; the "loose key" can be removed to prevent vandals from turning on the water.
 Before the "loose key" was invented it was common for some landlords or caretakers to take off the handle of a tap, which had teeth that would meet up with the gears on the valve shaft.
 This tooth and cog system is still used on most modern taps.
 "Loose keys" may also be found outside homes to prevent passers-by from using them.

 Taps are normally connected to the water supply by means of a "swivel tap connector", which is attached to the end of the water pipe using a soldered or compression fitting, and has a large nut to screw onto the threaded "tail" of the tap, which hangs down underneath the bath, basin or sink.
 A fibre washer (which expands when wet, aiding the seal) is used between the connector and the tap tail.
 Tap tails are normally 1/2 " or 12 mm in diameter for sinks and 3/4 " or 19 mm for baths, although continental Europe sometimes uses a 3/8 " (still imperial) size.
 The same connection method is used for a ballcock.